-Australia's national public health insurance scheme, Medicare, provides universal health coverage for citizens, permanent residents and visitors from countries that have reciprocal arrangements with Australia.
+Australia's national public health insurance scheme, Medicare, provides universal health coverage for citizens, permanent residents, and visitors from countries that have reciprocal arrangements with Australia.

 Services: Medicare provides free or subsidized access to most medical and some optometry services and prescription pharmaceuticals.
 It also provides free public hospital care, but patients may choose private care in public or private hospitals.
 Some allied health services are covered if referred by a medical practitioner.
-The Australian Government, together with state governments in most cases, also funds a wide range of other health services, including population health, mental health, limited dental health, rural and Indigenous health programs, and health services for war veterans.
+The Australian government, together with state governments in most cases, also funds a wide range of other health services, including population health, mental health, limited dental health, rural and indigenous health programs, and health services for war veterans.
 Private insurance is optional (but encouraged with taxes and subsidies).
-Private treatment complements the public system and offers choice of doctors for hospital admissions, choice of hospitals (including private hospitals), and timing of procedures; services such as physiotherapy, dental, optometry, podiatry, and complementary medicine services.
+Private treatment complements the public system and offers choice of doctors for hospital admissions, choice of hospitals (including private hospitals), and timing of procedures; services such as physiotherapy, dental, optometry, and podiatry; and complementary medicine services.

-Cost sharing: Medicare usually reimburses 85-100% of the schedule fee for ambulatory services and 75% of the schedule fee for in-hospital services.
+Cost-sharing: Medicare usually reimburses 85 percent to 100 percent of the schedule fee for ambulatory services and 75 percent of the schedule fee for in-hospital services.
 Doctors' fees are not regulated.
-They are free to charge above the schedule fee, or they can treat patients for the cost of the subsidy and bill the federal government directly with no patient charge (referred to as bulk-billing).
-Due to falling rates of bulk-billing for general practice, an incentive scheme was introduced in 2004, offering additional payment for bulk billing concession card holders (low-income, elderly), children under 16 years of age and residents of rural and remote areas; and in 2005 the Medicare payment was increased to 100% of the schedule fee.
-In mid 2009, 74% of all medical services, and 80% of general practitioner visits, were bulk-billed.
-Prescription pharmaceuticals covered by the Pharmaceutical Benefits Scheme (PBS) have a standard co-payment: AUS \$32.90 (\$30.26 USD) in general with a reduced rate of \$5.30 (\$4.88 USD) for individuals with concession cards per item dispensed.
+Doctors are free to charge above the schedule fee, or they can treat patients for the cost of the subsidy and bill the federal government directly with no patient charge (referred to as bulk billing).
+Due to falling rates of bulk billing for general practice, an incentive scheme was introduced in 2004, offering additional payment for bulk billing concession card holders (low-income, elderly), children under 16 years of age, and residents of rural and remote areas, and in 2005 the Medicare payment was increased to 100 percent of the schedule fee.
+In mid-2009, 74 percent of all medical services and 80 percent of general practitioner visits were bulk-billed.
+Prescription pharmaceuticals covered by the Pharmaceutical Benefits Scheme (PBS) have a standard copayment: AUS\$32.90 (US\$30.26) in general with a reduced rate of AUS\$5.30 (US\$4.88) per item dispensed for individuals with concession cards.

-Safety nets: Under the Original Medicare Safety Net, once an annual threshold in gap expenses for out-of-hospital Medicare services has been reached, the Medicare payment is increased to 100% (up from 85%) of the Medicare schedule fee for out-of-hospital services for the remainder of the calendar year.
-Gap expenses refer to the difference between the Medicare benefit and the schedule fee.
-In 2009, the threshold was AUS \$383.90 (\$356 USD).
+Safety nets: Under the Original Medicare Safety Net, once an annual threshold in gap expenses for out-of-hospital Medicare services has been reached, the Medicare payment is increased to 100 percent (up from 85%) of the Medicare schedule fee for out-of-hospital services for the remainder of the calendar year.
+(Gap expenses represent the difference between the Medicare benefit and the schedule fee.)
+In 2009, the threshold was AUS\$383.90 (US\$356.00).

 The Extended Medicare Safety Net, introduced in 2004, provides an additional payment for out-of-hospital Medicare services once an annual threshold in out-of-pocket costs is reached.
-Out-of-pocket cost refers to the difference between the Medicare payment and the fee charged by the practitioner (out-of-pocket costs are higher than gap expenses where the provider charges above the schedule fee).
-Once the out-of-pocket threshold is reached, the patient will receive 80% of their out-of-pocket costs in addition to the standard Medicare payment for the remainder of the calendar year.
-(In 2009, the thresholds are AUS \$555.70 [\$511 USD] for individuals with concession cards and low income families, and AUS \$1,111.60 [\$1,022 USD] for general patients).
-From 2010, there will be a limit on the benefits that will be paid under the Extended Safety Net for selected Medicare services, including obstetric services and assisted reproductive technology services.
-These changes have been made as a result of an independent review that found the Extended Safety Net's openended nature led to some doctors increasing their fees for some Medicare services.
+Out-of-pocket costs represent the difference between the Medicare payment and the fee charged by the practitioner.
+(Out-of-pocket costs are higher than gap expenses if the provider charges above the schedule fee.)
+Once the out-of-pocket threshold is reached, the patient will receive 80 percent of out-of-pocket costs in addition to the standard Medicare payment for the remainder of the calendar year.
+(In 2009, the thresholds were AUS\$555.70 [US\$511.00] for individuals with concession cards and low-income families, and AUS\$1,111.60 [US\$1,022.00] for general patients).